mhucka/taupe/README.md

 This work is a personal project developed by the author, using computing facilities and other resources of the [California Institute of Technology Library](https://www.library.caltech.edu).

 The [vector artwork](https://thenounproject.com/icon/bird-233023/) of a bird, used as the icon for this repository, was created by [Noe Araujo](https://thenounproject.com/noearaujo/) from the Noun Project.
 It is licensed under the Creative Commons [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.
+I manually changed the color to be a shade of taupe.

+Taupe uses multiple other open-source packages, without which it would have taken much longer to write the software.
+I want to acknowledge this debt.
+In alphabetical order, the packages are:
+* [Aenum](https://github.com/ethanfurman/aenum) &ndash; Python package for advanced enumerations
+* [CommonPy](https://github.com/caltechlibrary/commonpy) &ndash; a collection of commonly-useful Python functions
+* [Plac](https://github.com/ialbert/plac) &ndash; a command line argument parser
+* [Rich](https://github.com/Textualize/rich) &ndash; library for writing styled text to the terminal
+* [Sidetrack](https://github.com/caltechlibrary/sidetrack) &ndash; simple debug logging/tracing package
+* [Twine](https://github.com/pypa/twine) &ndash; utilities for publishing Python packages on [PyPI](https://pypi.org)